futuredapp/Funtasty-iOS-Playbook/README.md

 > Call `convertPointAt(column:row:)` from your own `init` implementation.
 >
-> If you implement `timedAction`, remember to provide an appropriate delay value.
->
 > You shouldn't call the data source method `tableView(_:cellForRowAtIndexPath:)` directly.

 When in doubt, look at how Xcode lists the method in the jump bar – our style here matches that.